Location: | Nasal plane, oral cavity |

 Metastases:

 Tissue samples of the tumour can be taken via a thin needle biopsy or a surgical biopsy.
-After a thin needle has been inserted into the tissue mass (aspiration), its contents can be examined under the microscope (by smearing and colouring it on a microscope slide).
+After a thin needle has been inserted into the tissue mass (aspiration), its contents can be examined under the microscope (by smearing and staining it on a microscope slide).
 This approach can be used to estimate whether the biopsied tissue mass is a malignant tumour of the skin.
 However, when it is necessary to know how far the tumour reaches in the skin (very superficially or deeply infiltrating), tissue samples are taken via a small surgical procedure (a tissue biopsy or punch biopsy).

 The lymph nodes are rarely involved, unless in an advanced stage.

 CT and/or MRI scans can provide clarity on the tumour depth, which is necessary to estimate whether surgical resection is possible.
 Besides the tumour, these scans can also be used to assess regional lymph nodes for indications of metastases.
 These scans allow a more detailed image than possible via radiographs (can trace potential small metastases that are not yet visible on a radiograph (roentgen photo)).
+For digital SCC, radiographs should be obtained, as bone involvement occurred in >90% of dogs and helps guide the extent of surgery.

 Imaging of the chest will in most cases not show any metastases, as this tumour type has a low propensity to metastasize.